elunna/nerfhack-changelog/README.md

 * Gems auto-id after successful gem alchemy.

 ### Scrolls
-* Reduced probability of enchant weapon scrolls, increased prob of scrolls of knowledge.
+* Reduced probability of enchant weapon scrolls
+* Increased probability of scrolls of knowledge.
 * Blank scrolls cost 50
 * Buff the effects of the scroll of light (xnh)
 * Reverse the name of the HACKEM MUCHE scroll
 * Cursed scrolls of remove curse will curse items.
 * Scrolls of genocide only clear a single monster species on the level (uncursed) or globally (blessed) (Un)
 * Endgame genocide nerf.
   * Monsters cannot be truly genocided after entering the planes.
   * Any scrolls of genocide read in the endgame will be uncursed and their effectiveness depends on the monster's proximity to the hero.
 Targeted monsters within 2 squares of the hero are guaranteed kills, but further distance decreases the chance of success.
   * This is a soft counter to the plane of water genocide strategy that most players employ.
 Players can still genocide ; before entering the planes, but beware, there might be more dangerous replacements waiting for them.
 * Enchant armor: Ability to choose worn piece of armor to enchant/repair (Evil)